Cocomelon Cake

 Pipe dark green buttercream stripes up the side of the cake.
 I recommend starting at the back of the cake.
 It took me a few stripes to get the hang of it, and that way your best stripes will be in the front!

-Then add the cute little face using the pink, white, red and black buttercream.
-Start by piping and smoothing a pink rectangle on front of the cake.
-Next pipe the white outline around it.
+Then add the cute little face using the pink, white, red, and black buttercream.
+Start by piping and smoothing a pink rectangle on the front of the cake.
+Next, pipe the white outline around it.

 Next, pipe and smooth a mound of pink buttercream on top of the cake.
 Smooth the frosting using an acetate sheet or small offset spatula.